helloanoop/training-archive/ojet-5-training-agenda.md

   - Kano Jigoro, the father of modern Judo, once told his students, “When I die, bury me in my white belt.”
 His wish was to be remembered as a student, not as a black belt master.
   - "Take the approach that you are always wrong, and your goal is to be less wrong". - Elon Musk
 * On Programming
   - Everything software in the world is basically electronic circuitry + a bunch of 1s and 0s.
-Circuitry is easy, creating the 1s and 0s are infinetly more difficult.
+Circuitry is easy, creating the 1s and 0s are infinitely more difficult.
   - Software is infintely more malleable when compared to hardware.
-  - Programming can be simplified as an art of developing designs, paradigms, algorithms, languages, what not...
+  - Programming Vs Technology.
+Programming can be simplified as an art of developing designs, paradigms, algorithms, languages, what not...
 All targeted towards controlling complexity.
-  _ Mathematics, Electronics and Software.
   - Books, Videos and References
     - [Digital Logic & Computer Design](https://www.amazon.in/Digital-Logic-Computer-Design-Old/dp/817758409X)
     - [Structure & Implementation of Computer Programs](http://web.mit.edu/alexmv/6.037/sicp.pdf)